abpframework/abp/docs/en/Community-Articles/2021-12-13-How-to-Integrate-the-Syncfusion-MVC-Component/POST.md

 }
 ```

-Instead of writing the license key in here we can define it in **appsettings.json** file and use it in here by using the Configuration system of .NET.
+Instead of writing the license key directly in here we can define it in the **appsettings.json** file and use it here by using the Configuration system of .NET.

-* Open your **appsettings.json** file and add a new section named "Syncfusion":
+* Open your **appsettings.json** file and add a new section named "Syncfusion" as below:

 ```json
 {